National Youth Gang Survey Analysis

 - Following a marked decline from the mid-1990s to the early 2000s, the prevalence rate of gang activity significantly increased between 2001 and 2005 and has since remained fairly constant.

-- The 2011 estimate represents a statistically significant increase over the lowest point recorded in 2001, but no statistically significant change from the previous five years.
+- The 2012 estimate represents a statistically significant increase over the lowest point recorded in 2001, but no statistically significant change from the previous year.

 Prevalence of Gang Problems by Area Type